Providing a Balanced Early Childhood Education for Children in a Loving Christian Environment

-Monthly Guest Speakers with Spiritual and Parenting Topics
+Monthly Guest Speakers with Spiritual and Parenting Topics following COVID 19 guidelines

-LIFT and Parent Education bring topics to parents about life, parenting, spiritual growth, taking care of yourself, the relationship with your spouse, cleaning tips and many other uplifting topics.
+Lift Up, Inform, Fellowship, Talks (LIFT) bring topics to parents about life, parenting, spiritual growth, taking care of yourself, the relationship with your spouse, cleaning tips and many other uplifting topics.
 Speakers vary in their areas of expertise.

 The entire event is free, including beverages and appetizers and onsite childcare so parents can enjoy this special “adult” time.
 Simply register in advance so we can accommodate your childcare needs with proper staffing.
 Infants are always welcome to stay with the parent during the entire event or on and off, whatever makes you most comfortable.
 This is a time to gather, listen, ask question, discuss, share, learn, and build relationships.
 It is held about once a month from 12:00 pm to 1:30 pm.
 Children receive a free lunch bunch when attending LIFT, and infants stay at childcare for free.
 Everyone is welcome – your family and friends.

 Busy Bee Preschool is licensed to serve children ages 18 months to 6 years old by October first of the current school year per State Law.
 We offer our services to any child in the community regardless of religious, racial, economic or social status.